apm-denizens/dsc80-project3/README.md

 </div>

 Pivot table of average kills per position depending on if they are on the Blue or Red side of a match.
 The trend observed is that the Blue side gets higher kills on average across all positions.
+Interesting to note that the game is biased towards one side of the map.

 ## NMAR Analysis